alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 pd.DataFrame(b2).to_csv("b2.csv", header=False, index=False)
 {% endhighlight %}

-We can now go over to R, and load in our parameters:
+Then load the parameters in R:

 {% highlight r %}